The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \subsection{Entropic indeterminacy inequality for momentum and position}

 This subsection is a kind of addendum to Explanation \ref{uu} in Section 2.2.
-The variance of a probability density provides just one way to quantifiy its width.
+The variance of a probability density provides just one way to quantify its width.
 Another quantifier is its entropy.
 So it might not come as a surprise that the famous ({\scshape Heisenberg}--){\scshape Kennard} indeterminacy inequality $\displaystyle\hbar/2\leq\sigma_P \sigma_Q$ has an entropic analog.
-It was conjectured by {\scshape Hirschman} in 1957 and proved by {\scshape Beckner} and {\scshape Białynicki--Birula-Mycielski} in 1975.
+It was conjectured by {\scshape Hirschman} in 1957 and proved by {\scshape Beckner} and {\scshape Białynicki-Birula--Mycielski} in 1975, see also \cite{FoSi1997}.

 \paragraph{Assumption and notations:}